LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/add-web-messaging-to-your-website.md

 **![](https://lh3.googleusercontent.com/aZj6ywpNloSo4is-sPSpqtnAUefq0so0HmbcT9mnag8vrZgbxSGwbwWhf8N_0GVcJPiM6ba01gbpSPobN-NzuAGYhZSbqqXhaMqWX8qnyAbNLZQvgvtg8lml4B3zO1q7c-VmAz_P =580x70)**

-#### Template gallery
+### Template gallery: select from a default banner or add your own

 The template gallery page allows you to choose the format of your engagement and whether you are trying to create a messaging button or content banner.
 Learn more about choosing your engagement format here.

-#### Engagement settings
+### Adjust your engagement settings

 From the settings page, you can define the conversation channel, authentication and routing.
 You can also customize your Automatic Messages and Predefined Content here.

 ![](https://lh6.googleusercontent.com/PuKEIVzjPdtc5i-FVaxyhKl1Aof1JQF1PpONYOvoODoBS5Us2oXbYT8WkS76NZt5TyINibVchOY1MDrb2P8n79nHosX6qEQMfWOcSrMVgnZIQYIFBIv4YD4USYKkMDt--jKTyM-q =624x321)